-The song reached #1 in Australia on the August 5, 2010 ARIA chart.
-Tones and I was the first female artist reach the summit in Australia since Delta Goodrem did so with "Wings" in 2015.
+The song reached #1 in Australia on the August 5, 2019 ARIA chart.
+Tones and I was the first female artist to reach the summit in Australia since Delta Goodrem did so with "Wings" in 2015.
 She was also the first Australian artist to reach the peak position in 2019.

 "Dance Monkey" topped the charts in several other countries, including Norway and Sweden.

 "Dance Monkey" set a new mark when it entered its 16th week at #1 on Australia's ARIA Singles chart.
 It broke the record for the most weeks atop the survey, previously held by Ed Sheeran's "Shape Of You